Bucket List: Swimming With Whale Sharks In Oslob

 The Oslob Whale Shark Experience

 At 6 am, I dragged myself out of bed, grabbed my two underwater cameras and headed to the designated meeting point.
 The RX100 IV in the Nauticam Underwater Housing was my main underwater camera capable of shooting 4k video footage and the GoPro on the selfie stick was to get some of shots of myself with these gentle giants since I was traveling alone.
-I managed to PTFO (pass the f*ck out) for most of the boat ride and only slumped onto the shoulders of the girl sitting next to me two, possibly five times.
+I managed to pass out for most of the boat ride and only slumped onto the shoulders of the girl sitting next to me two, possibly five times.